Dream of the Red Chamber: More than a boring Chinese novel

 It took me decades to discover the "Matrix" (what we modernly refer to as the "fake material world"), and this novel just exposes it all in a week session of reading.

-The whole point of Red Chamber is that the endless parties, romances, gossip, debts, affairs, and slow-motion aristocratic collapse are the Buddhist/Taoist/Confucian gospel in action.
+The Red Chamber represents the endless parties, romances, gossip, debts, affairs, and the aristocratic collapse are the Buddhist/Taoist/Confucian gospel in action.

-The profoundness is not "lol read about a novel where rich kids party until they die," it's "watch these rich kids party until they die and then realize it was all empty."
+The profoundness is not in "reading about a novel where rich kids party until they die," rather it's "watch these rich kids party until they die and then realize it was all empty."

 Why this novel hits harder than expected